manuelbl/zy12pdn-oss/README.md

 The user interface – if it can be called so – is similar to the original ZY12PDN.
 The board can work in one of three modes:

-- **Interactive mode**: By pressing the button, the board switches between available voltages.
+- **Interactive mode**: By pressing the button, the board switches between the available fixed voltages.
-- **Fixed voltage mode**: The board provides a configured voltage.
+- **Fixed voltage mode**: The board supplies a configured voltage.
 If the configured voltage is not available, the board will output 5V.
 - **Configuration mode**: By pressing the button, either the interactive mode or one of the fixed voltage modes is selected.

-The LED color indicates either the active voltage (interactive and fixed voltage mode) or the desired voltage (configuration mode).
+The LED color indicates either the active voltage (in interactive and fixed voltage modes) or the desired voltage (in configuration mode, with a flashing LED).

 | Color  | Interactive | Fixed Voltage | Configuration |